 But he gasped at the sight which he saw:

-Not one pair of shoes, no not two, no not three -
+Not one pair of shoes, no not two, neither three.

 Lying there on his bench he saw four!!